-user time.
+user time

 The amount of time a program is running in the CPU.
 Does not include time associated with operating system services provided to the program, the program's I/O time, or time in which other processes preempt the program's use of the CPU.

-USOC-RJ11.
+USOC-RJ11

 A miniature telephone jack.

+UTC

-UTC.
-See Universal Coordinated Time.
+See Universal Coordinated Time on page 2-251.

+utility

-utility.
-(1.)
-A service.
+(1) A service.
 In programming, a program that performs a common service function.

-(2.)
-The capability of a system, program, or device to perform the functions for which it is designed.
+(2) The capability of a system, program, or device to perform the functions for which it is designed.

+UTS

-UTS.
-See Update Timestamp.
+See Update Timestamp on page 2-253.

+UUCP

-UUCP.
-See UNIX-to-UNIX Copy Program.
+See UNIX-to-UNIX Copy Program on page 2-252.

-UUCP login ID.
-A login name, provided with the Basic Networking Utilities (BNU), that has complete access to all BNU files and directories.
-See also Basic Networking Utilities.
+UUCP login ID A login name, provided with the Basic Networking Utilities (BNU), that has complete access to all BNU files and directories.
+See also Basic Networking Utilities on page 2-19.

+UUID

-UUID.
-See Universal Unique Identifier.
+See Universal Unique Identifier on page 2-251.

-V. Volt.
+V Volt.

-V.24.
-The 24th CCITT recommendation in the V series, listing the definitions for interchange circuits between a DTE and a DCE.
+V.24 The 24th CCITT recommendation in the V series, listing the definitions for interchange circuits between a DTE and a DCE.

-V.35.
-The 35th CCITT recommendation in the V series, defining data transmission at 48 kilobits per second using 60-180 kHz group band circuits.
+V.35 The 35th CCITT recommendation in the V series, defining data transmission at 48 kilobits per second using 60-180 kHz group band circuits.

-v-node.
-Virtual i-node.
+v-node Virtual i-node.
 An object in a file system that represents a file.
 Unlike an i-node, there is no one-to-one correspondence between a v-node and the file system; multiple v-nodes can refer to a single file (a single i-node).
-V-nodes are used to communicate between the upper half of the file system (the logical file system) and the file system implementations (such as the journaled file system, the network file system, and the CD-ROM file system).
+V-nodes are used to communicate between the upper half of the file system (the logical file system) and the file system implementations (such as the journaled file system or the network file system).

+valid (1) Allowed.

-valid.
-(1.)
-Allowed.
-(2.)
-True, or conforming to an appropriate standard or authority.
+(2) True, or conforming to an appropriate standard or authority.

-validation.
-In X.25 communications, the process by which the receiving DTE accepts the packet size, packet window size, and throughput class sent by the sending DTE, on the conditions that they are valid.
-Contrast with negotiation.
+validation In X.25 communications, the process by which the receiving DTE accepts the packet size, packet window size, and throughput class sent by the sending DTE, on the conditions that they are valid.
+Contrast with negotiation on page 2-151.

-valuator.
-(1.)
-An input device that provides a scale value; for example, a thumb wheel or a potentiometer.
-(2.)
-In GL, an input/output device that returns a value in a range.
+valuator (1) An input device that provides a scale value; for example, a thumb wheel or a potentiometer.

+(2) In GL, an input/output device that returns a value in a range.
 For example, a mouse is logically two valuators: the x position and the y position.
-See also dial.
+See also dial on page 2-69.